 Federal and state governments have trillions of tax, identification, real estate contracts, birth and death certificates that must be accounted for at all times, along with trillions of archived public documents that must be maintained.
 Many organizations looking for a way to secure and organize those documents see great promise in blockchain.

 A simple malicious email to an unsuspecting employee can expose thousands, if not millions, of U.S. citizens to identity fraud.
-Blockchain has the ability to stop hackers in their tracks through safe identity encryption.
+Using blockchain in government has the ability to stop hackers in their tracks through safe identity encryption.

 Blockchain’s private encryption combined with unique cryptographic identifiers can allow any government employee or individual to safely and quickly find the proverbial needle in a haystack of information.
 The following are a few examples of how blockchain is revolutionizing government record keeping.